'Every second is a heart-wrenching moment': South Korean team hunts down spy-cam and 'revenge porn' videos | The Japan Times

 SEOUL – In a drab government office in Seoul, a team of regulators spend their days watching online porn — the front-line troops of South Korea’s attempts to crack down on spy-cam videos that mostly expose women.

 The 16-member unit for monitoring digital sex crimes was set up this autumn by the Korea Communications Standards Commission (KCSC), with a mission to hunt down and remove sexual videos posted without consent.
-As of last month it operates 24 hours a day.
+As of last month it was operating 24 hours a day.

 Spy-cam videos, known as molka, are largely shot by men secretly filming women in schools, toilets and elsewhere.